Doug Weight was named the Interim Head Coach of the New York Islanders on

 A veteran of 1,238 NHL games, Weight places 68th on the NHL's all time scoring list with 1,033 points.
 The Detroit, MI, native's 755 career assists rank 39th all time, while his 1,238 regular season games played are the 78th highest total in NHL history.
 Weight was selected to the U.S. Hockey Hall of Fame on July 25, 2013.

 Weight, a four-time NHL All-Star, was named the 12th captain in Islanders history on October 2, 2009.
-Originally drafted by the New York Rangers in the second round (34th overall) of the 1990 NHL Entry Draft, Weight's career included stints with the Rangers, Edmonton Oilers, St. Louis Blues, Carolina Hurricanes, Anaheim Ducks and Islanders.
-He totaled 1,033 points (278 goals, 755 assists) in 1,238 career games.
-Weight was inducted into the USA Hockey Hall of Fame in 2013.
+Originally drafted by the New York Rangers in the second round (34th overall) of the 1990 NHL Entry Draft, Weight's career included stints with the Rangers, Edmonton Oilers, St. Louis Blues, Carolina Hurricanes, Anaheim Ducks and the Islanders.

 On the international stage, Weight won a silver medal with the United States at the 2002 Winter Olympics and also skated with the 1998 and 2006 United States Olympic teams.
 He represented the U.S. in the World Cup of Hockey in 2004 and in 1996, helping Team USA win the championship in '96.
 Weight appeared in one World Junior Championship in 1991, leading the entire tournament in scoring with 14 points.
 He also played in the 1993, 1994 and 2005 World Championships for the United States.